AustEcon/bitsv/docs/source/guide/rates.rst

 Supported Currencies
 --------------------

-These are all the currencies currently supported by Bit.
-Note that converting satoshi to itself, ubtc, mbtc, or btc never requires exchange rate data and therefore no network calls are needed.
+These are all the currencies currently supported by Bitcash.
+Note that converting satoshi to itself, ubch, mbch, or bch never requires exchange rate data and therefore no network calls are needed.

 .. code-block:: python

-    >>> from bit import SUPPORTED_CURRENCIES
+    >>> from bitcash import SUPPORTED_CURRENCIES
     >>> print(SUPPORTED_CURRENCIES)

 +---------+----------------------+